10 tips on how to find buyers on the European fresh fruit and vegetables market

 - Be realistic and remember that importers also depend on the developments of the market.
 You can use their experience and market insights, but they cannot promise you a certain result.

 A good way to find buyers is by visiting trade fairs.
 Many European businesses use these trade fairs to manage their relations and show their presence on the market.
-Trade fairs are therefore an ideal place to meet in person with various importers.
+Trade fairs are an ideal place to meet various importers in person.
+You can participate as an exhibitor or as a visitor depending on your budget and experience on the market.

 They are also a great opportunity to find background information on your new target market(s) and present your company directly to your potential customers.
-This process clearly means that you will make costs.
+Trade fair participation means that you will make costs.
 However, you will find a large concentration of relevant prospects in one place.
-It is worth the investment if you come prepared.
+It is worth the investment if you come prepared and try to make appointments in advance.

 The main trade fairs in the fresh fruit and vegetable sector are Fruit Logistica in February in Berlin (Germany), and Fruit Attraction in October in Madrid (Spain).
-For specific markets or segments, you could consider going to other events as well.
+For specific markets or segments, you could consider going to other events as well (see the tables below).
+Exhibitors catalogues are often available for everyone.
+This means you can use them all year round to find buyers even if you do not attend the trade fair.
+Use your target market analysis to apply filters when searching buyers.
+There will be country and product filters at the bare minimum.

 Most important international trade fairs in Europe